AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 ## Activate Brand Portal using Cloud Manager {#activate-brand-portal}

 The Cloud Manager user activates Brand Portal for an AEM Assets as a [!DNL Cloud Service] instance.
 The activation workflow creates the required configurations (authorization token, IMS configuration, and Brand Portal cloud service) at the backend and reflects the status of the Brand Portal tenant in Cloud Manager.
+Activating Brand Portal enables the AEM Assets users to publish assets to Brand Portal and distribute them to the Brand Portal users.

 **Prerequisites**